j-c-ibarra/j-c-ibarra/README.md

 ## Goals
 - Build production-style cloud projects
-- Deploy full-stack applications
+- Build a strong foundation in cloud computing
-- Land a Cloud Engineering role and transition into DevSecOps
+- Land a Cloud Engineering role
+- Transition into DevSecOps

 ---